To diagnose primary progressive aphasia, your doctor will review your symptoms and order tests.

-Doctors might conduct a neurological examination as well as a speech-language evaluation and a neuropsychological evaluation.
+Doctors might conduct a neurological examination, a speech-language evaluation and a neuropsychological evaluation.
 Tests will measure your speech, language comprehension and skills, recognition and naming of objects, recall, and other factors.

-Doctors might order blood tests to check for infections, measure medication levels or look for other medical conditions.
+Doctors might order blood tests to check for infections or look for other medical conditions.
 Genetic tests can determine if you have genetic mutations associated with primary progressive aphasia or other neurological conditions.

 Primary progressive aphasia can't be cured, and there are no medications to treat it.
 However, some therapies might help improve or maintain your ability to communicate and manage your condition.